John Mitchel's GAC Glenullin

-2017 Championship Football

 History

 In May 1925 Johnny Mullan (Seán Ó Maoláin), the local school teacher, called a meeting with the aim of establishing a new Gaelic football club in Glenullin.
 The club decided to name itself after Irish rebel John Mitchel and wore green and white hooped jerseys.
 The first ever match took place that summer against a team from Randalstown, County Antrim.
 The team colours have now changed to green and gold hoops.